 The new streamlined and refined version of the banker bag would never be mistaken for something you would throw in your locker on the way to the squash court.
 “My goal was to empower women to feel confident expressing their own sense of style in the workplace,” says Minkoff.
 Made of responsibly sourced leather from Spain, which is tanned using an eco-friendly process, the Rebecca Minkoff x Morgan Stanley Banker Bag 2.0 features silver hardware, a removable shoulder strap and plenty of compartments.
 And at 14 inches long and 9 inches wide, it’s roomy without being overwhelming.

 The update on an icon made its debut during New York Fashion Week at Minkoff’s Spring ’23 Immersive Presentation at Lavan 541.
-After a soft launch this fall, a limited quantity of the collab bag will be available on rebeccaminkoff.com for those who want to trade up from a canvas duffel.
+After a soft launch this fall, the bag will be available to Morgan Stanley employees, and a limited quantity will be available on rebeccaminkoff.com for anyone else who wants to trade up from a canvas duffel.
 “We don’t just want to launch a new bag,” says Milligan.
 “We want to celebrate today’s increasingly diverse workforce and continue to champion progress and catalyze meaningful change.”